Functional L-Optimality Subsampling for Massive Data: Simulation Studies

 \subsection{Simulation II}

-In this section, we take functional logistic regression as an example to evaluate the finite sample performance of the proposed method, the functional L-optimality-motivated algorithm described in Algorithm 3.
-We set $\beta(t)= \text{sin}(0.5\pi t)$ and the designs of the functional predictors $x_i(t)$ are the same as in Simulation I, except that we consider the following four different scenarios to generate the coefficients $a_{ij}$, \begin{itemize} \item \textbf{Scenario I.} The coefficient $a_{ij}$ are i.i.d from $\sim N(0,15)$.
-From \figref{f9} (a), we can see that in the generated data set under this scenario, the distribution of the probability $p(x_i)$ is is symmetric about 0.5 and the number of $1$'s and the number of $0$'s in the responses are roughly equal. \item \textbf{Scenario II.} We generate the coefficient $a_{ij}$ from $t$ distribution with 2 degree of freedom and zero mean, namely, $a_{ij}\overset{iid}\sim t_2$.
-For this scenario, \figref{f9} (b) shows that the probability $p(x_i)$ is symmetric about 0.5 and is less uniform than these $p(x_i)$ of Scenario I. Similar with the Scenario I, in the generated data set under this scenario, the number of $1$'s and the number of $0$'s in the responses are roughly equal. \item \textbf{Scenario III.} Similar with the setting in \cite{wang2018optimal}, we generate the coefficient $a_{ij}$ from $ N(1.5,15)$.
-In this scenario, the distribution of probability $p(x_i)$ is skewed left and about 67.09\% of responses are 1, which can be seen from \figref{f9} (c).
+In this section, we evaluate the finite sample performance of the functional L-optimality subsampling method described in Algorithm \ref{al3} for estimating the functional logistic regression in comparison with the uniform subsampling method.
+We set the true functional coefficient $\beta(t)= \text{sin}(0.5\pi t)$.
+Denote $\psi(\cdot)= \text{exp}(\cdot)/(1+\text{exp}(\cdot))$ and $p(x_i) = \psi(\int_{0}^1x_i(t)\beta(t)dt)$, then we generated responses $y(x_i) \sim \text{ Binomial}(1,p(x_i))$ as pseudo-Bernoulli r.v.s with probability $p(x_i)$.
+The simulation designs for the functional predictors $x_i(t)$ are the same as in Simulation I, except that we consider the following four different scenarios to generate the basis coefficients $a_{ij}$, \begin{itemize} \item \textbf{Scenario I.} The coefficient $a_{ij}$ are i.i.d from $\sim N(0,15)$. \figref{f9} (a) shows that in the simulated data set under this scenario, the distribution of the probability $p(x_i)$ is symmetric about 0.5 and the number of $1$'s and the number of $0$'s in the responses are roughly equal. \item \textbf{Scenario II.} We generate the coefficient $a_{ij}$ from the $t$ distribution with 2 degree of freedom and zero mean, namely, $a_{ij}\overset{iid}\sim t_2$.
+For this scenario, \figref{f9} (b) shows that the probability $p(x_i)$ is symmetric about 0.5 and is less uniform than those $p(x_i)$ of Scenario I. Similar with Scenario I, in the simulated data set under Scenario II, the number of $1$'s and the number of $0$'s in the responses are roughly equal. \item \textbf{Scenario III.} Similar with the setting in \cite{wang2018optimal}, we generate the coefficient $a_{ij}$ from $ N(1.5,15)$.
+In this scenario, the distribution of probability $p(x_i)$ is skewed left and about 67.09\% of responses are 1, which is shown in \figref{f9} (c).
 This data set is an imbalanced data. \item \textbf{Scenario IV.} We generate the coefficient $a_{ij}$ from $N(-3.0,15)$.
-The data set generated under this scenario is an example of rare events data and about 18.87\% of responses are 1, which is in accordance the numerical evaluations of rare event data in \cite{wang2018optimal}.
-From \figref{f9} (d), we can see that the distribution of probability $p(x_i)$ is skewed right. \end{itemize} The designs of the functional predictors $x_i(t)$ and $\beta(t)$ are the same as in Simulation I. Denote $\psi(\cdot)= \text{exp}(\cdot)/(1+\text{exp}(\cdot))$ and $p(x_i) = \psi(\int_{0}^1x_i(t)\beta(t)dt)$, then we generated responses $y(x) \sim \text{ Binomial}(p(x), 1)$ as pseudo-Bernoulli r.v.s with probability $p(x)$.
+The data set generated under this scenario is an example of rare events data with about 18.87\% of responses as 1, which is similar to the rare event data used in \cite{wang2018optimal}. \figref{f9} (d) shows that the distribution of probability $p(x_i)$ is skewed right. \end{itemize}